TeamDev-IP/JxBrowser-QuickStart-Maven-SWT/README.md

-# JxBrowser in SWT Maven Project
+# JxBrowser in SWT Maven project

 This example demonstrates how to configure a Maven project with JxBrowser to embed an SWT `BrowserView` widget into an SWT desktop application to display web pages.